Dr. Emrah Kalemci

 My current research activities are concentrated on two topics; high energy astrophysics instrumentation and observational studies of Galactic black holes.
 More information on my research can be found in the links below.

 At Sabanci, I teach NS 101 (Science of Nature), graduate and undergraduate Statistical Physics, graduate Classical Mechanics, Inside the Milky Way, and Beyond the Milky Way classes.
-Last two years I enjoyed teaching a new class named “Introduction to Space Technology”.
+Last few years I enjoyed teaching a new class named “Introduction to Space Technology”.

 I am also involved with public outreach efforts for astronomy, high energy astrophysics and astrophysical instrumentation.
 These include talks given at universities, high schools and kindergartens, and articles published at popular scientific magazines, such as Bilim ve Teknik and Bilim ve Utopya.
 Some of the talks and articles can be retrieved from my publications list.

 XRD on BeEagleSAT, a 2U Cubesat

 I have been awarded 2 new TUBITAK projects, 1001 and 1003.
 Page will be updated soon.

 TUBITAK 1001 Project: